esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 What happens if, during the optimization task sent to an :class:`~pygmo.island`, an exception happens?
 The :class:`~pygmo.island` has the possibility to rethrow the latest encountered exception, in the main thread, via a call to its method :func:`~pygmo.island.wait_check()`.
-Assume, for example that your problem or algorithm is somehow throwing (what are the chances right?).
+Assume, for example that your problem or algorithm is somehow throwing (I know, what are the chances right?).
 To illustrate this case, we are going to use the following UDP:

 .. doctest::